Graphs admitting only constant splines: Decomposing Graphs

 \subsection{Bridges.}

-We now turn to the case of graphs that contain a {\em bridge}; i.e., an edge whose deletion disconnects the graph.
-We will show that the ring of splines on the graph is (almost) the direct sum of the rings for the two components after the bridge is deleted.
-To do this, it is convenient to consider splines {\em based at a vertex}:
+We now turn to the case of graphs that contain a {\em bridge}, i.e., an edge whose deletion disconnects the graph.
+We will show that the module of splines on the graph is (almost) the direct sum of the spline modules for the two components after the bridge is deleted.
+We find it convenient to define splines {\em based at a vertex}.